MysteryPancake/Houdini-VBD/README.md

 <img src="./images/demo.webp" width="300">

-Early WIP of Vertex Block Descent in Houdini.
+WIP of Vertex Block Descent in Houdini.
 It runs natively without plugins, as god intended.

 There's an OpenCL version for performance, and a VEX version for debugging.
 Both are included in the HIP files.